Mike Fratello, Brooklyn Nets Analyst

 Fratello, known as the "Czar of the Telestrator," earned New York Emmy Award nominations in 2012, 2013 and 2014 for his YES work.
 In 2014, he was a member of YES' Nets broadcast team which won a New York Emmy for Best Live Sports Series.
 In addition, Fratello earned New York Emmy Award nominations in 2012, 2013, 2014 and 2016 for his YES work.
 He also works with former YES Nets play-by-play man Marv Albert on TNT's NBA telecasts, and is an analyst on NBA TV, as well.

-In the summer of 2013, Fratello coached the Ukraine National Team in the FIBA World Cup Championships in Spain.
+In the summer of 2014, Fratello coached the Ukraine National Team in the FIBA World Cup Championships in Spain.
 Ukraine qualified for the World Cup Championships by virtue of the Fratello-led squad's sixth-place finish (out of 24 teams) in the FIBA Eurobasket 2013 Finals.
-In the summer of 2012, Fratello had coached the Ukraine National Team to a 6-2 record in the FIBA Eurobasket 2013 Qualifying Tournament, from which they advanced to the FIBA Eurobasket 2013 Finals.
+In the summer of 2012, Fratello had also coached Ukraine in the FIBA Eurobasket 2013 Qualifying Tournament, from which they advanced to the FIBA Eurobasket 2013 Finals.

 A native of Hackensack, N.J., Fratello compiled a 667-548 regular season NBA record from 1983 to 2007 while coaching the Atlanta Hawks, Cleveland Cavaliers and Memphis Grizzlies.